Very professional… The technician who installed my attic fan was very professional. He went beyond the call of duty, a…

 Multi-Zone Mini Split

 The multi-zone mini split system is two or more indoor units for one outdoor unit.
-Even though the there is one outdoor unit, all the indoor units can be in separate rooms and be run by the one outdoor unit.
+Even though the there is one outdoor unit, all the indoor units can be in separate rooms and ran by the one outdoor unit.

 Wall Mounted Mini Split